 Let’s say you designed a new kind of snowboard binding you want to fund at Kickstarter.
 You will want people in the snowboard industry to know about it.
 This does not happen by accident or chance.
 It happens only if you make an active effort and reach out to influencers and press in the industry you are targeting.

-Lots of footwork are required here.
-It is essential you research social media, blogs, and forums to find the right connections that can help you create awareness.
+Lots of footwork is required here.
+Research social media, blogs, and forums to find the right connections that can help you create awareness.
 You can try to connect to some big names in that field (our Snowboard binding project would like to get Shaun White’s support), but it’s often smaller, more dedicated groups that provide the best offer.

 Using Twitter is an excellent way to reach out to bloggers and journalists.
 Email owners of industrial sites to pitch a guest blog.
 Try targeting bloggers or reporters with experience in crowdfunding projects, or who have written topics related to your product.
 Make a compelling presentation that describes why your campaign will make a great story for them.

-Again, start this process well before you start.
-Ideally, you will get intense press coverage on the day of your launch day.
+Start this process well before you launch your Kickstarter campaign.
+Ideally, you will get intense press coverage on the day of your launch.
 As you reach out, personalize your messages on both social media and emails.
-Avoid spamming at all costs.
+Avoid spamming.
 Some of your efforts will come out here; others will not.
 Remember that a strong influencer with the desired reach can make a big difference.